 St. Joe is a tiny town located in the state of Indiana.
-With a population of 419 people and just one neighborhood, St. Joe is the 421st largest community in Indiana.
-St. Joe has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 423 people and just one neighborhood, St. Joe is the 421st largest community in Indiana.
+St. Joe has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 St. Joe real estate is some of the most expensive in Indiana, although St. Joe house values don't compare to the most expensive real estate in the U.S.

-When you are in St. Joe, you'll notice that it is more blue-collar than most other communities in America.
-51.96% of St. Joe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, St. Joe is generally considered to be a blue-collar town.
+51.96% of the St. Joe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, St. Joe is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in St. Joe who work in sales jobs (8.38%), business and financial occupations (7.26%), and healthcare suport services (5.59%).

 The overall crime rate in St. Joe is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.